 How to Decorate Gingerbread Cookies

 After they’ve baked and cooled, it’s time to decorate the cookies.
 We’re talking smiles, eyes, bow-ties, buttons, squiggles, whatever your gingerbread men cookie loving heart desires.
 This is when it’s really fun to have a friend or little baker in the kitchen with you.
-I use my basic and simple decorating icing, but royal icing works just as well.
+You can use the easy glaze icing recipe I posted with my Christmas sugar cookies or my traditional royal icing recipe, whichever you prefer.

 Tint the icing with a couple drops of food coloring to spice things up, too!